ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Eclair will not allow remote peers to open new obsolete channels that do not support `option_static_remotekey`.

+### Eclair requires a  Java 21 runtime

+Eclair now targets Java 21 and requires a compatible Java Runtime Environment.
+It will no longer work on JRE 11 or JRE 17.

 ### API changes

 - `channelstats` now takes optional parameters `--count` and `--skip` to control pagination.
 By default, it will return first 10 entries. (#2890)